-These are blogs that have absolutely dominated the social media landscape.
+These blogs absolutely dominated the social media landscape.

-The interesting thing about these sites is the fact that there isn’t much difficulty with what they’re doing that you can’t do on yours.
+The interesting thing: There isn’t much difficulty with what they’re doing that you can’t do on yours.

 Allow me to explain …